 Many use the word hyperfocus to describe an ADHD brain, and if I’m not mistaken have created a new word for our dictionary in the process.
 Granted, the focus needs to be directed correctly, but when done it yields another tremendous characteristic.

 I’ve loved the learning process that began with my ADHD schooling and has continued since.
-I truly believe the benefits of an ADHD brain far out-weigh any negative impacts.
+I truly believe the benefits of an ADHD brain far outweigh any negative impacts.
 That’s why I’m passionate about being an ADHD Coach and helping other adults learn about their own unique characteristics.
 Just as spring brings newness of color and life, such self-awareness creates new opportunities, new hopes and dreams.
-And like I’ve said before, “It’s empowering!”
+And like my tagline suggests, “It’s empowering!”